georgegu1997/comp2012h-pro3/readme.txt

  **********************************************************************/
 PUT YOUR ANSWER HERE

+For convenience, let's call a operation that only takes one copy operation "small operation", and the operation that takes multiple copy operations (i.e. involving resizing) "big operation".

+In worst case, when the number of the items is increasing, from the last big operation to the next big operation, there at least exist some small operations.
+If the big operation takes 2^m copy actions, then the number of the small operations must be at least 2^(m-1).
+Through amortization analysis, each operation takes 3 copy actions on average.
+So, the total time cost is O(3n)=O(n).

+If the number of the items is decreasing, from the last big operation to the next big operation that takes 2^m copy actions, there must be at least 2^m.
+And on average, each operation takes 2 copy actions.
+So, the total time cost is O(2n)=O(n).

+So the total time cost must be between 2n and 3n, which is O(n).

 /**********************************************************************
  *  Briefly describe why each Deque operation takes O(1) time.
  **********************************************************************/
 PUT YOUR ANSWER HERE

+The structure of the Deque is doubly linked list.
+It holds pointers both to the first and the last items.
+So, it only takes a constant time to add or remove the first or the last item, which is O(1).

 /**********************************************************************